-The Project Advocate is typically responsible for entering project proposals that are being submitted for national review and ranking into the USDA Forest Service Forest Legacy Information System (FLIS).
+The Project Advocate is typically responsible for initially entering project proposals that are being submitted for national review and ranking into the USDA Forest Service Forest Legacy Information System (FLIS) in conjunction with the DOF Forest Legacy Program coordinator.
 In addition, the Project Advocate must finalize all letters of support from supporting parties for the proposal at time of national submission and may ask the landowner for assistance with generating these letters.
-Additional guidance can be provided to the Project Advocate by DOF at this juncture.

 For each proposal submitted for national review, a comparative market analysis, must be completed.
 The market analysis will include information about who prepared it, the date of the market analysis, information used and the source of that information.
-This must be in writing, and it must be submitted to DOF and the US Forest Service before the national submission due date which is in May.
+This must be in writing, and it must be submitted to DOF and the USDA Forest Service before the national submission due date which is in August.

 A National Panel composed of representatives from across the country will convene to consider and rank projects submitted by the states.
-Announcement of grant awards is anticipated in Fall 2024.
+Announcement of grant awards is anticipated by Spring of 2025 for IRA funding projects and in the latter part of 2025 into the beginning of 2026 for LWCF funding projects.
+These announcements are entirely timed at the discretion of the USDA Forest Service.